 Although fresh salmon is delicious, I am not one to get stuck in a food rut.
 And this benefits local fishermen who need to have a broader net, so to speak, as well as the fish, that we need to show caution toward, not over-fishing one variety.

-I also like vacuum packed “canned” fish, a new trend among consumers and a few producers, who rightfully claim that the lower temperature processing of this kind of packaging protects the nutrients in the fish.
-And we buy regular, wild canned salmon, sardines and tuna too– so convenient and we enjoy it.
+Vacuum packed “canned” fish is a new trend among consumers and a few producers, who rightfully claim that the lower temperature processing of this kind of packaging protects the nutrients in the fish.

 Regarding frozen fish sold at grocery stores, again, just type the kind of fish and where it came from into the search engine provided by Seafood Watch and you will quickly learn if it’s a good choice or not.